On the mean values of products of Dirichlet $L$-functions at positive integers: Abstract

 \section{Abstract}

 In this paper, we study the mean value distributions of Dirichlet $L$-functions at positive integers.
-We give some explicit formulas for the mean values of products of two and three Dirichlet $L$-functions at positive integers weighted by Dirichlet characters that involve the Bernoulli functions.
+We give some explicit formulas for the mean values of products of two and three Dirichlet $L$-functions at positive integers weighted by Dirichlet characters that involve the Bernoulli functions and Jordan's totient functions.
 The results presented here are the generalizations of various known formulas.